-A realistic 2-week itinerary is to start off in Antigua and spent a couple of days near Lake Atitlan before moving towards Semuc Champey, Tikal, and then onto Belize and Mexico.
+A realistic 2-week itinerary is to start off in Antigua and spend a couple of days near Lake Atitlan before moving towards Semuc Champey, Tikal, and then onto Belize and Mexico.
 If you fancy a roundtrip, add another week and instead of crossing the border, move towards the Atlantic coast before returning to Antigua.

 Best Time To Visit Guatemala

-Guatemala does have a wet season so the best times to visit are between December and April when it is dry season.
+The Guatemala climate does have a wet season so the best times to visit are between December and April when it is the dry season.
 Even when it rains in Guatemala it only rains for a few hours so don’t worry too much if the only time that you can go is outside of the dry season.

 From Guatemala Airports